-Basel III is also known as the Third Basel Accord or Basel Standards.
+Basel Norm III is also known as the Third Basel Accord or Basel Standards.
 It is a regulatory framework followed on a voluntary basis on a global scale.
 The framework deals with capital adequacy in banks, stress testing, and market liquidity risk.

-Aspirants would find this topic very helpful in the IAS Exam.
+Aspirants would find this topic helpful in the IAS Exam.